gristlabs/grist-help/help/access-rules.md

 Sometimes, you need more nuance about who can see or edit individual parts of a document.
 Access rules give us that power.

-!!! note "Access rules are currently an opt-in feature"
-    You can find them by visiting a document, then adding `?aclUI=1` at the end of its URL, and reloading the page.

 Only the owners of a document can edit its access rules.
-Once `?aclUI=1` is in the document URL, and the document is reloaded, owners should see a tool called
+When a document is loaded, owners see a tool called
 <span class="app-menu-item"><span class="grist-icon" style="--icon: var(--icon-EyeShow)"></span> Access Rules</span>
 in the left side bar.
 Click on that to view and edit access rules.
 The rules are also accessible via the `Manage Users` option